stanlykum/paydirect-assignment/paydirect-pokedex/README.md

  gradlew clean bootRun
  ```

- ### Running
+ ### Testcase Running

-Testsuites can be run with below commands
+Testsuites can be run with below command.

  ```
- ./gradlew clean bootRun
+ ./gradlew clean test
  ```
  **or**
  ```